 The past eight or so months have been a rude awakening in the foot department—my flat feet have decided they hate when I walk any kind of lengthy distance in flat, unsupportive shoes.
 The pain really picked up towards the end of last year when I had consistently been walking ~4 miles a day in flats, but I’ve pretty much exclusively switched to sneakers for my commute to save my calves, knees, and feet.
 Getting old is hard!

 Anyway, I’m still wearing flat shoes and sandals when I’m not walking long distances and finally let myself splurge on this pair of Sarah Flint sandals.
 I’ve been eyeing them for a couple of years and since I work in a casual office, decided it was finally time to take the plunge.
 (Meghan Markle is a fan, too!)
 The reviews rave about their comfort and I can safely say that if I wasn’t experiencing any foot pain, they would be the the most comfortable flat sandals I’ve ever owned!
 I haven’t walked miles in them but I was worried about the flat sole in any capacity.
 They’ve totally exceeded my expectations (even though I initially thought they didn’t fit because I laced them wrong…whoops) and are worth the splurge if you’re looking for a timeless summer sandal with a subtle statement.
 I’d love to get a pair of their classic pumps sometime–Sarah Flint prioritizes comfort in their craftsmanship (scroll down on the product page) and that’s music to my ears if I’m going to wear heels!
+(And you can take $50 off your first SF purchase with code BAMONICA50 at checkout!)

 My new go-to lunch